Vprtp/opifex/README.md

 ### Creating modules

-Creating modules is simple: all you have to do is write a Python script that does what you want it to do and attach a personalized `basemodule.Basemodule` class at the end of it, so that it can be recognized by Opifex.
+Creating modules is simple: all you have to do is write a Python script that does what you want it to do and attach a personalized `basemodule.BaseModule` class at the end of it, so that it can be recognized by Opifex.
 Be careful to put all your code in functions: anything outside them will be run when loading the module, because they are being imported as Python libraries.

 ```